The 9 Best Things to Do in Red Rock Canyon State Park, California

 Hiking in Red Rock Canyon State Park, California - Roads and Destinations

 We finally found a real cave in Hagen Canyon.
-The area abounds with the signature red-pinkish sandstone cliffs and buttes.
+The area abounds with signature red-pinkish sandstone cliffs and buttes.
 Many travelers along Highway 14 stop here for a quick photoshoot.
 Those who have at least 30 minutes, venture along the 1.2-mile Hagen Canyon Loop Trail to get a better glimpse at the astounding rock and sandstone formations from the bottom and the top.

-5. Nightmare Gulch Loop Trail
+6. Watch Raptors from the Nightmare Gulch Loop Trail

 Long and more challenging, the 8.8-mile Nightmare Gulch Loop Trail welcomes Red Rock Canyon’s hikers only during specific months.
 Normally opened from July through January, the area remains closed for the rest of the year.
 From February through June, the park’s staff keeps the trail undisturbed to protect raptors breeding in the area.